vmware-archive/vmaccel/README.md

 2. A virtualized identifier, representing uniqueness within the client's address space.

-With these two identifiers, a server can then map a reference to a resource to a global resource allocation pool.
-The above is analogous to the virtual address space that is handled by an operating system using process id's.
+With these two identifiers, a server can then map a resource reference to a resource in the server's allocation pool.
+The above is analogous to a virtual address space that is managed by an operating system using process id's.

 Example:

-&nbsp; (Process Id, Client Id) -> Global Id
-&nbsp; (Client IP, Global Id) -> Server Local Id
+&nbsp; (Process Id, Client Id) -> Global Id -> (Client IP, Global Id) -> Server Local Id

-Example:

 &nbsp; (0, 1) -> 2 -> (Client IP, 2) within context -> Context A's resource

-By allowing the client to utilize resources and satisfying those requests on-demand, a client does not need to interact with a centralized allocator for each request for residency.
-Such an operation is serializing to parallel workload submissions and can burden the fabric.
-Alternatively, the burden of over-commit is placed on the server so a scheduler must be aware of the workload requirements and make intelligent placement decisions to avoid T(context switch) from above.
+By allowing the client to utilize resources as if it was the only client in the system, and satisfying those requests on-demand, a client does not need to interact with a centralized allocator for each request for residency.
+Interacting with a centralized allocator is serializing to parallel workload submissions and can burden the fabric.
+However, allowing each client to act as if it was the only client in the system, places the burden of over-commit on the server.
+A scheduler must be aware of the workload requirements and make intelligent placement decisions to avoid T(context switch) from above.

 #### Address Indirection Across Resources

 Address indirection across resources could burden the fabric with residency requests.
-Furthermore, virtual address indirection across resources requires an MMU that can translate addresses when executing an operation on the host.
-Since the virtual address space is different between the client and server, and operations are remoted in user-space, virtual address indirection encoded into resources is not supported, e.g. a linked list walking mechanism accross resources.
+Furthermore, virtual address indirection across resources requires an MMU that can map addresses to a server's resources when executing an operation on the host.
+Since the virtual address space is different between a client and server, and operations are remoted in user-space, virtual address indirection encoded into resources is not supported (e.g. a linked list walking mechanism accross resources).

 ### Auto-generated Files
 1. Auto-generated files are placed in build/gen